CxrlosKenobi/EVA-Ecolog-a-Vita-Autosustentable-/README.md

 ## Contributing
-- Report bugs and make suggestions
+- Report bugs and make suggestions via pull requests
-- Write some code.
-Please follow the code style to make a review process later.
+- Contacting <a href="https://www.linkedin.com/in/carloskenobi/" target="_blank">staff</a> to get more info

 ## Requirements